On the heapability of finite partial orders: Main result

-\begin{claim} Partitions of $Q$ into $k$-ary chains bijectively correspond to left $k$-match- ings of $G_{Q}$.
+\begin{claim} Partitions of $Q$ into $k$-ary chains bijectively correspond to left $k$-matchings of $G_{Q}$.
 The number of classes of a partition is equal to $n$ minus the number of edges in the associated left $k$-matching. \end{claim} \begin{proof} Consider a left $k$-matching $A$ in $G_{Q}$.
 Define the partition $P_{A}$ as follows: roots of the $k$-ary chains consist of those $x\in U$ for which $deg_{A}(x^{+})=0$.
-There must be some element $x\in U$ satisfying this condition, as the minimal elements of $P$ with respect to $\leq$ satisfy this condition.
+There must be some element $x\in U$ satisfying this condition, as the minimal elements of $Q$ with respect to $\leq$ satisfy this condition.

-Now we recursively add elements of $U$ to the partition $P$ (in parallel) as follows: \begin{enumerate} \item All elements $y\in U$ not yet added to any $k$-ary chain, and such that $y^+$ is connected to some $x^{-}$ by an edge in $A$ are added to the $k$-ary chain containing $x$, as direct descendants of $x$.
-Note that element $x$ (if there exists at least one $y$ with this property) is unique (since $deg_{A}(y^{+})=1$), so the specification of the $k$-ary chain to add $y$ to is well defined.
-On the other hand, each operation adds at most $k$ successors of any $x$ to its $k$-ary chain, since $deg_{A}(x^{-})\leq k$. \item If all direct predecessors of an element $x\in U$ have been added to some $k$-ary chain and are no longer leaves of that $k$-ary chain then $x$ becomes the root of a new $k$-ary chain. \end{enumerate} Conversely, given any partition $P$ of $U$ into $k$-ary chains, define set $A$ consisting of edges $x^{-},y^{+}$ such that $x$ is the father of $y$ in a $k$-ary chain.
+Now we recursively add elements of $U$ to the partition $P_{A}$ (in parallel) as follows: \begin{enumerate} \item All elements $y\in U$ not yet added to any $k$-ary chain, and such that $y^+$ is connected to some $x^{-}$ by an edge in $A$ are added to the $k$-ary chain containing $x$, as direct descendants of $x$.
+Note that element $x$ (if there exists at least one $y$ with this property) is unique (since $deg_{A}(y^{+})=1$ in this case), so the specification of the $k$-ary chain to add $y$ to is well defined.
+On the other hand, each operation adds at most $k$ successors of any $x$ to its $k$-ary chain, since $deg_{A}(x^{-})\leq k$. \item If all direct predecessors of an element $x\in U$ have been added to some $k$-ary chain and are no longer leaves of that $k$-ary chain then $x$ will be the root of a new $k$-ary chain. \end{enumerate} Conversely, given any partition $P$ of $U$ into $k$-ary chains, define set of edges $A$ consisting of edges $x^{-},y^{+}$ such that $x$ is the parent of $y$ in a $k$-ary chain.
 It is immediate that $A$ is a left $k$-matching. \end{proof}